 Henry III granted Romford the right to hold a market in 1247 and added permission for a Whitsun fair three years later.
 The focus of the village shifted to the new marketplace, whereupon it is said that the chapel was swallowed up by an earthquake, although its bells could still be heard on St Andrew’s Day.
 Seismic event or not, the old chapel was ruined beyond use by the end of the 14th century and a new church was built in the marketplace in 1410, and dedicated to the Virgin Mary and St Edward the Confessor.

 By the 15th century the market was well-known for the sale of leather goods made in nearby Hornchurch.
 The proverbial Essex advice that one should “go to Romford to be new-bottomed” referred to the market’s reputation for well-made leather breeches.
 From the 17th century it became a very large agricultural market, selling farm tools, livestock, fruit and vegetables.

 As a coaching halt on the London to Colchester road, Romford’s inns and hotels flourished.
+Shown in the photo above, the Golden Lion dates from the 16th century (when it may have been a galleried inn), though its Market Place frontage is early Victorian.
+Fortunately it survived a plan to demolish it in the 1950s.
 Edward Ind started a small brewery at the Star Inn in 1799 and later joined forces with Octavius and George Coope to form a partnership that became one of the largest brewers in the country.